 - Smokers experience a higher than average rejection rate of dental implants, so you will be advised to quit.

 - Your physical health and condition can jeopardize implant success.
 Bone growth is affected by blood supply, so if it’s compromised by diabetes or high blood pressure, implant rejection or an infected dental implant is possible.

-- Your dentist may opt for immediate loading — placing a crown on your implant right away.
+- Your dentist may opt for immediate loading by placing a crown on your implant immediately.
 But it’s rare.
-The pressure put on the implant by chewing could compromise the bonding or ossification process.
+The pressure on the implant by chewing could compromise the bonding or ossification process.

-All these dental implant problems are fairly rare.
+All these dental implant problems are relatively rare.
 Few patients experience issues.
 Knowing the signs keeps you ahead of any concerns.

 Symptoms of Dental Implant Problems

 Dental implant infection is usually the primary concern of any good general dentist.
 After your procedure, watch for dental implant infection symptoms, such as:

 - Red swelling lasting more than a few days

 - Extreme tenderness for more than a few days

-- Any pus-colored or bad smelling discharge from the site
+- Any pus-colored or foul-smelling discharge from the site

 - Redness or streaking down your face and jaw

 - Fever or chills

-Dental implant infection is serious and needs to be treated immediately.
+The dental implant infection is severe and needs to be treated immediately.
 The good news is that your dentist can usually treat the infection and attempt an implant at a later date.

 Sinus Issues with Implants

 One other notable condition can occur as a result of dental implants.
 Your upper teeth sit against your sinuses, so an infected dental implant can protrude into your sinus cavity and become inflamed.
-Implants placed in your upper back jaw can be difficult, not only due to the proximity to your sinuses but due to insufficient bone quality and quantity.
-The bone in this area is not as dense, heavy, or thick as your lower jawbone, which hinders the osseointegration or bonding process.
+Implants placed in your upper back jaw can be complex due to the proximity to your sinuses and insufficient bone quality and quantity.
+The bone in this area is not as dense, heavy, or thick as your lower jawbone, hindering the osseointegration or bonding process.

 You should mention any previous sinus surgeries during your medical history.
 If your dentist determines the bone is insufficient for an implant, the options are: